 17. Risk Management

-The risk document containing Key and Non-Key risks including way forward for mitigationthereof as approved by the Risk Management Committee is also circulated to the AuditCommittee and the Board of Directors for their review periodically.
+The risk document containing Key and Non-Key risks including way forward for mitigationthereof as approved by the Risk Management Committee is also reviewed by the AuditCommittee and the Board of Directors periodically.

 19. Particulars of employees

 Your Company believes that human resource is vital to the growth and sustainability ofan organization.
 Your Company always strives to keep its human resource motivated andencourages merit and healthy relations.
 The information required to be disclosed inpursuance of Section 197 of the Companies Act 2013 read with the Companies (Appointmentand Remuneration of Managerial Personnel) Rules 2014 is attached as Annexure"J" to this Report.

 The members of the Company had approved CFCL Employees Stock Option Scheme 2010 asamended and revised from time to time ("ESOS 2010") for grant of stock optionsexercisable into not more than 4162000 equity shares of face value of Rs.
 10/- each toeligible employees and Whole Time Director(s)/ Managing Director of the Company.
 Eachstock option when exercised would be converted into one fully paid up equity share of Rs.10/- of the Company.

 The Company has not granted any stock options during the year under review.